 Mark each of these events on your timeline because these are the four divisions of world history.
 Then Ancient World begins at the creation of the world and ends when Homer writes the Iliad and the Odyssey.
 The Classical World begins when Homer writes the Iliad and the Odyssey and ends with the fall of the Roman Empire.
 The Medieval World begins with the fall of the Roman Empire and ends after Columbus discovers America.
 The Modern World begins when Columbus discovers America and continues today.
 Be sure that you can name and date the four divisions of world history and explain what events mark the beginning and end of each.

-Read each question and recite it with its answer until memorized
+Read each event and recite it with its date until memorized.

 - The Ancient World (4000 BC – 750 BC)

 - The Classical World (750 BC – 500 AD)